samofoke/Data_Structures/README.md

       ~~~

    * to exit on of the loops in this examples one has to press crl + D, we can use
-   for charectrers as well as elements within the array.
+   for char data types as well as elements within the array.